At Chintimini Wildlife Center

 Numerous local veterinarians donate advanced medical care when needed.
 After veterinary procedures, rehabilitators fill the roles of technician, dietician, and physical therapist.
 Once conditioning is adequate, rehabilitators make the decision to release.

 The facilities at CWC include a complete veterinary hospital equipped with x-ray, anesthesia, and surgical equipment, plus a diagnostic laboratory, intensive-care unit, incubators, and pharmacy.

 Over 40 outdoor enclosures provide housing for animals recovering from their injuries.
-Our outdoor cages include three flight cages – 30, 60 and 80 feet long, respectively, and numerous chain link and specialty cages including those with custom water pools for housing a wide variety of animals.
+Our outdoor cages include three flight cages – 30, 60 and 80 feet long, respectively, and numerous chain link and specialty cages for housing a wide variety of animals.

-The rehabilitation facilities occupy over 9 acres located within the boundaries of a beautiful ash swale forest that provides a cool, quiet buffer between our recovering patients and the human world of noise and activity.
+The rehabilitation facilities are located within the boundaries of a beautiful ash swale forest that provides a cool, quiet buffer between our recovering patients and the human world of noise and activity.

 Over 100 volunteers

 donate more than 10,000 hours a year to run the Center, caring for wild animals every single day throughout the year.
 The daily operations of the animal care program are overseen by an Animal Care Director staff position, and several part-time Animal Care Technicians are employed during our busy spring and summer seasons.

 Affiliations and Permits

 CWC is affiliated with the Oregon Wildlife Rehabilitation Association (OWRA), the National Wildlife Rehabilitation Association (NWRA)